pygae/galgebra/doc/galgebra_guide.rst

 Linear Transformations
 ----------------------

-The mathematical background for linear transformations is in section [Ltrans].
+The mathematical background for linear transformations is in section :ref:`Ltrans`.
 Linear transformations on the tangent space of the manifold are instantiated with the ``Ga`` member function ``lt`` (the actual class being instantiated is ``Lt``) as shown in lines 12, 20, 26, and 44 of the code listing ``Ltrans.py``.
 In all of the examples in ``Ltrans.py`` the default instantiation is used which produces a general (all the coefficients of the linear transformation are symbolic constants) linear transformation. *Note that to instantiate linear transformations coordinates, :math:`{\left \{ {{\eb}_{i}} \rbrc}`, must be defined when the geometric algebra associated with the linear transformation is instantiated.
 This is due to the naming conventions of the general linear transformation (coordinate names are used) and for the calculation of the trace of the linear transformation which requires taking a divergence.* To instantiate a specific linear transformation the usage of ``lt()`` is
 ``Ga.lt(M,f=False,mode='g')``